fedenunez/creative-theme-jekyll/slides/training.md

 - ESSENTIAL from factory
 - Khimo cloud from factory
 - PRO is compatible with BLGW config

-Note:
-+ By default, admin user has an unknown password.
-Inserting button function 2, will set admin password to "admin" for the next 5 minutes.
-This decision is based in security matters.

 ----
 ### Service troubleshooting & Recovery mode guide